 by Mike Ratliff

-1 Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
+1 Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
 2 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, 3 and every spirit that does not confess Jesus is not from God.
-This is the spirit of the antichrist, which you heard was coming and now is in the world already.
-4 Little children, you are from God and have overcome them, for he who is in you is greater than he who is in the world.
-5 They are from the world; therefore they speak from the world, and the world listens to them.
+This is the spirit of the antichrist, of which you have heard that it is coming, and now it is already in the world.
+4 You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world.
+5 They are from the world; therefore they speak as from the world, and the world hears them.
 6 We are from God.
-Whoever knows God listens to us; whoever is not from God does not listen to us.
-By this we know the Spirit of truth and the spirit of error.
-(1 John 4:1-6 ESV)
+The one who knows God hears us; the one who is not from God does not hear us.
+From this we know the spirit of truth and the spirit of error.1 John 4:1-6 (LSB)